 - Peter Aiken, Data Blueprint

 To mine big data, you must smelt it first.
 Hadoop distributions and specialty software cannot access or handle all the data you need, mash it, or prepare it thoroughly enough (cleansing, masking, reformatting).
-IRI software on the other hand, handles both big and small data sets, and lets you map once, deploy anwhere.
-Choose between multi-threaded file system processing in CoSort, or Hadoop MR2, Spark, Storm, or Tez processing in HDFS ... using the same Eclipse job design and metadata infrastructure.
+The IRI Voracity platform, on the other hand, can, and it handles both big and small data sets in a governed , map once, deploy anwhere BI/DW framework.

 For more than three dozen years, IRI has been the proven performer for preparing and manipulating multiple data sources across industries, geographies, and Unix/Windows platforms.
 Find out why you may only need: